 |The careers of the 21st century require highly skilled workers with strong technical knowledge and skills as well as the ability to solve problems, think creatively, work collaboratively and function as lifelong learners. |

 BHEW is outlining strategies for better aligning higher education programs and curricula—at all levels, from 2-year colleges to doctoral programs—with regional and national workforce needs in order to prepare students for career success.

-The third meeting of the Committee on Federal Research Regulations and Reporting Requirements will be held in San Francisco, California on May 28 - 29, 2015.
+The first meeting of the Committee on Quality in Undergraduate Education will be held in Washington, DC on Thursday, September 3, 2015.

 Our Ongoing Projects

 Committee on Federal Research Regulations and Reporting Requirements: A New Framework for Research Universities in the 21st Century, April 2015Freeman Hrabowski on Student Success with STEM in Chronicle of Higher Education Video